 What potential does the law hold to bring about transformative social change in today’s society?
 Relatedly, what strategies and approaches have social movement activists utilized to engage public interest lawyers and the broader legal system?
-We will answer these questions through a case study of various 20th and 21st century social movements including Civil Rights, immigrant rights, LGTBQ+ rights and Environment Justice movements.
-Students will examine the framings that social movement activists utilize to promote their efforts, the reception of their cause by local community members and the effectiveness (or non-effectiveness) of their campaigns in working to promote and/or achieve social change.
+We will answer these questions through a case study of various 20th and 21st century social movements including Civil Rights, immigrant rights, LGTBQ+ rights, Environment Justice, and Immigrant Rights.
+Students will examine the messages activists sought to promote as part of their efforts, the reception of their cause by local community members and the effectiveness (or non-effectiveness) of their campaigns in working to promote and/or achieve social change, often in the form of increased rights for their constituents.
 Readings will draw from sociological, anthropological, legal and historical texts and legal cases with a focus on exploring multiple aspects of a legal decision.
 As part of this course, every student will create an Action Plan to apply the concepts from this course to engage in social change in their community.

-Materials for the course will be presented through a variety of mediums including films, lectures and Skype/Zoom sessions with movement activists.
-Through an analysis of material presented in these different but complementary forms students will examine the subjectivities and plight of these social movement organizers to understand the context from which these grievances are being made.
+Materials for the course will be presented through a variety of mediums including Skype/Zoom sessions with activists.
+While this course draws on legal issues and readings, the approach taken is a sociology and anthropology of law framework rather than that of a traditional law school classroom.
+Through an analysis of material presented in these different, yet complementary forms students will examine the subjectivities and plight of these social movement organizers to understand the context from which these grievances are being made.
 Studies of social movements draw upon literature in the fields of sociology, Ethnic Studies, political science, legal studies and others.
 Students interested in majoring in a social science field in college would be well served by the discussions and analytical approaches utilized in the course.

 This course is part of the Leadership Institute, a two-week academic program that helps students cultivate the knowledge, skills, and attitudes associated with effective and socially responsible leadership.
 This unique program consists of three integrated elements: academic content, leadership development, and the Action Plan.
 Our students are thoughtful and compassionate youth who are interested in social issues and creating positive change.
 Enrollment in this program requires several hours of online engagement prior to campus arrival.
 This online participation can be completed at any time where internet access is available.
 Once on campus, participants can look forward to full days in a community of engaged and curious learners.